M4ss1ck/telegram-obs-overlay/README.md

 - **Messages not appearing?** Make sure your bot is in the chat and has permission to read messages
 - **Bot not receiving messages?** For privacy reasons, Telegram bots in groups only receive messages that explicitly mention them, or commands they can handle, unless the bot is an admin
-- **Images not showing?** The current version only displays a placeholder for images/stickers.
-Future versions will support media
+- **Images not showing?** Make sure your server can reach the Telegram API to download the files
+- **Docker or Coolify issues?** Check the logs for any errors related to environment variables or network connectivity

 ## License